suraj9741/koko/terraform/README.md

     -   **availability_zone** : Give the availability zone same that should match with above you provided subnets

-- Need to change inside `/terraform/vpc/output.tf` this file.
+- Need to change inside [/terraform/vpc/output.tf](vpc/output.tf) this file.
 If we are using existing VPC then we need to comment all data inside the file
+---

-### For server creation need to do following changes
+### server creation need to do following changes

-- variable need to change as per your requirement inside `/terraform/variables.tf`
+- variable need to change as per your requirement inside [variables.tf](variables.tf)
   - **ssh_key_name**: Check available keys inside AWS account and provide name here
   - **ec2_host_name**: Provide hostname which you want to give to the server
   - **ec2_creation_date**: This is extra variable today's date we should provide